 BreatheEasy Lung Exerciser and Expander

 This device provides similar benefits to the ones I’ve mentioned above, but the unit looks different.
 You can use this several times a week and use it for exhalation and/or inhalation training.

 If you don’t have a stockpile of the proper breathing essential oils, consider buying some.
 Inhaling the right oils, like doTERRA Breathe, can make a world of difference, very quickly!

-You can also buy this Himalayan sea salt “nasal inhaler” that is infused with essential oils of peppermint, eucalyptus, cajeput, lavender, rosemary and tea tree oil.
+You can also buy this Himalayan sea salt “nasal inhaler” that is infused with essential oils of peppermint, eucalyptus, cajeput, lavender, rosemary, and tea tree oil.
 It’s designed to instantly help you with a stuffy nose and breathing issues.
-It won’t help with anything serious like a bronchospasm, it’s just a nifty little sea salt-based inhaler that you can put in your pocket.
-It might help with alertness, brain power and focus as well as headaches due to the special essential oils.
+It won’t help with anything serious like bronchospasm, it’s just a nifty little sea salt-based inhaler that you can put in your pocket.
+It might help with alertness, brain power, and focus as well as headaches due to the special essential oils.

 Please seek medical attention and proper treatment if you have breathing difficulties.
-The options above are for your consideration, and not intended to treat an asthma attack.
+The options above are for your consideration and are not intended to treat an asthma attack.

 For more info visit Sunshine Helps With Asthma